Nikoms/phpunit-fail-lover/README.md

 ## TODO

-* Create a interface for the FileNameGenerator
+* Create a interface for the FileNameGenerator.
+Maybe just give the path in the constructor and have a __toString method?
+It should be easier to use in phpunit.xml
-* Give the FileNameGenerator as the second argument of listener
+* Give the possibility to use file name generator in specific listeners